shrinerb/shrine/doc/advantages.md

 multiple types of files, such as videos and images, chances are that the logic for handling them will be very different:

-* images can be processed on-the-fly, while videos should be transcoded on upload
+* small images can be processed on-the-fly, but large files should be processed in a background job
-* you might want to store images on one service and videos on another
+* which storage service is most suitable might depend on the filetype (images, documents, audios, videos)
-* tools for extracting image metadata are different than ones for video metadata
+* different filetypes have different metadata to extract which require different tools

 With Shrine you can create isolated uploaders for each type of file.
 Plugins that you want to be applied to both uploaders can be applied globally, while